Toward a Unified Framework for Debugging Concept-based Models: Conclusion

 \section{Conclusion}

-We proposed a unified framework for debugging concept-based GBMs that fixes bugs by acquiring corrective feedback from a human supervisor.
-Our key insight is that bugs can affect both how the concepts are defined and how they are aggregated, and that both elements have to be high-quality for a GBM to be effective.
-We proposed a three-step procedure to achieve this, shown how existing attribution losses are unsuotable for GBMs and proposed a new loss that is robust to changes in the learned concepts, and illustrated how the same schema can be used to correct the concepts themselves by interacting with their labels and explanations.
+We proposed a unified framework for debugging concept-based CBMs that fixes bugs by acquiring corrective feedback from a human supervisor.
+Our key insight is that bugs can affect both how the concepts are defined and how they are aggregated, and that both elements have to be high-quality for a CBM to be effective.
+We proposed a three-step procedure to achieve this, shown how existing attribution losses are unsuitable for CBMs and proposed a new loss that is robust to changes in the learned concepts, and illustrated how the same schema can be used to correct the concepts themselves by interacting with their labels and explanations.
 A thorough empirical validation of these ideas is currently underway.